F0lak/dm_open_ref/ref/atom/movable/var/bound_height.md

 The default value
 depends on world.icon_size and world.map_format.
 In a topdown or tiled map_format, the icon height specified in world.icon_size is used.
-In other modes, height is irrelevant and tile \"footprints\" are square, so the icon width is used.
+In other modes, height is irrelevant and tile "footprints" are square, so the icon width is used.

 > [!TIP]